reslp/LFS-cazy-comparative/README.md

 # CAZymes in Lichen fungal symbionts

-This repository contains the analysis pipeline used to generate the comparative genomic results of the manuscript: Large differences in carbohydrate degradation and transport potential among lichen fungal symbionts.
+This repository contains the analysis pipeline used to recreate results of the manuscript: Large differences in carbohydrate degradation and transport potential among lichen fungal symbionts.

 *If you use parts of this repository please cite us.*